glciampaglia/knowledge_linker/docs/log.markdown

 graph\_tool though I will probably have to install OpenMP as well.

 Update: it compiled and I relaunched the diameter script.
+The code work in parallel out of the box, which was a pleasant surprise.
+Be careful about the priority, as it seemed to take all the CPUs and had to renice it immediately!

+## Mon Jun 24 12:27:26 EDT 2013

+Fixed the speed problem with PyTables: apparently the default chunkshape is still too large for the I/O buffer.
+Using row blocks of size 100 with medium compression level gives very good speeds and a 1.5GB file, compared to the 70GB file you would get with an uncompressed sparse UNIX file holding the raw NumPy binary array.
+Horray!

-The code work in parallel out of the box, which was a pleasant surprise (but be careful about the priority, as it seemed to take all the CPUs!).
-It's going faster than NetworkX (100K sources explored vs 60K in probably half to two thirds of the time), and so far the diameter is still at 260.
+The diameter code with graph\_tool is running faster than NetworkX (100K sources explored vs 57K in probably half to two thirds of the time), and so far the diameter is still stuck at 260.